UPPMAX/R-python-julia-matlab-HPC/docs/python/batchPython.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2021.05, Python/3.9.5 + using any Python packages you have installed yourself with virtual environment.
-During the separate session for HPC2N there will more about how to install something yourself this way.
+Loading SciPy-bundle/2022.05, Python/3.10.4 + using any Python packages you have installed yourself with virtual environment - the one we named "Example2" should work well here.
+During the isolated environments session there was more about how to install something yourself this way.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2nXXXX-YYY # Change to your own after the course
+            #SBATCH -A hpc2n2023-110 # Change to your own after the course
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5 and compatible SciPy-bundle
+            # Load any modules you need, here for Python 3.10.4 and compatible SciPy-bundle
-            module load GCC/10.3.0  OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05
+            module load GCC/11.3.0  OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05

             # Activate your virtual environment.
             # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment
-            # Example: /proj/nobackup/<your-project-id>/bbrydsoe/pythonHPC2N
+            # Example: /proj/nobackup/hpc2n2023-110/bbrydsoe/python/Example2
-            source <path-to-virt-env>/bin/activate
+            source /proj/nobackup/hpc2n2023-110/bbrydsoe/python/Example2/bin/activate

             # Run your Python script
             python <my_program.py>